-Expected Behavior Violation of Expected Behavior Definition of Violation (Includes any repeated Level I or Level II Violation) Strategies to Correct Behavior Obey laws regarding Use, Possession, Sale or Distribution of Tobacco Products Using or possessing any tobacco product such as cigarettes, "dip", chewing tobacco, or electronic cigarette smoking device.
-Positive practice of desired behavior Safe smoking for minors Any style of dress that contradicts the District Dress Code Policy (see pages 16).
-Conference with student/parent Be Follow District Dress Code Dress Code Violation The Dress Code Policy is intended to prevent disruption of the classroom atmosphere, enhance classroom decorum, eliminate disturbances and Re-teach the behavioral expectations Policy minimize distractions of other students so as not to interfere with the educational process.
-Create a behavioral contract with the student/ parent that includes 2-3 behavioral goals for Respectful Consider Disruptive Behavior Conduct such as talking out of turn, making noises, throwing objects, play fighting, horseplay, inappropriate displays of affection or otherwise distracting one or more classmates in the school environment will be considered disruptive. demonstrating expected behaviors that will be monitored and revisited Student participates in a reflective activity and Be Resp the feelings of others Profanity Swearing, cursing, or making obscene gestures. applies new learning Refer student to the Intervention Assistance Team for repeated behaviors Out of School Suspension Obey classroom rules Tardiness Absenteeism Truancy Arrival to school or class after the school day has begun or absence from school or the classroom without parents' and school authorities' knowledge.
-Truancy is defined as any unexcused absence from school.
-(OSS) is not permitted for TRUANCY or other ATTENDANCE related infractions Detention during which student participates in ible Demonstrate positive social skills Gambling Playing any games money or items of value. behavioral intervention Time-Out provides students in need of a classroom break a space within the school to esponsible Be at school on time and attend regularly Electronic The misuse by students of cellular telephones, and other electronic devices including ipods, mp3 players, tablets and including "look alike" devices for receiving and/or transmitting messages during school time. receive social, emotional, and behavioral supports (P.E.A.K.
-Elementary Schools K-5) Be R Tell the truth Communication Devices (The district shall not assume responsibility for devices that are damaged, lost or stolen when brought to school or after being confiscated for violation of this Board policy).
-Students may be permitted to use Time owed outside of instructional time In-school suspension time electronic devices for instructional purposes. during which student participates in behavioral intervention Follow school rules Forgery/Fraud/False Identification Writing the name of another person or changing times, dates, grades, passes, or permits; giving false information to school district personnel or a school resource officer.
-Criminal charges may be filed
+Expected Behavior Violation of Expected Behavior Definition of Violation (Includes any repeated Level I or Level II Violation) 4) Obey laws regarding smoking for Use, Possession, Sale or Distribution of Tobacco Products Using or possessing any tobacco product such as cigarettes, "dip", chewing tobacco, or electronic cigarette smoking device.
+Be Safe minors Follow District Dress Code Policy Dress Code Violation Any style of dress that contradicts the District Dress Code Policy (see pages 16).
+The Dress Code Policy is intended to prevent disruption of the classroom atmosphere, enhance classroom decorum, eliminate disturbances and minimize distractions of other students so as not to interfere with the educational process.
+Be Respectful Consider the feelings Disruptive Behavior Conduct such as talking out of turn, making noises, throwing objects, play fighting, horseplay, inappropriate displays of affection or otherwise distracting one or more classmates in the school environment will be considered disruptive.
+Be Res of others Profanity Swearing, cursing, or making obscene gestures.
+Obey classroom rules Tardiness Absenteeism Truancy Tardiness: Unexcused late arrival to scheduled classes or events (does not apply to students with pass from teacher/staff).
+Absenteeism/Truancy: Excessive unexcused ible Demonstrate positive social skills Gambling absences to scheduled classes or events.
+Playing any games money or items of value.
+Responsible Be at school on time and attend regularly Electronic Communication The misuse by students of cellular telephones, and other electronic devices including ipods, mp3 players, tablets and including "look alike" devices for receiving and/or transmitting messages during school time.
+Be Tell the truth Devices (The district shall not assume responsibility for devices that are damaged, lost or stolen when brought to school or after being confiscated for violation of this Board policy).
+Students may be permitted to use electronic devices for instructional purposes.
+Follow school rules Forgery/Fraud/False Identification Writing the name of another person or changing times, dates, grades, passes, or permits; giving false information to school district personnel or a school resource officer.